🎮

 RG-353M becomes much easier to judge once it is forced into the same room as RG-353P, RG-503, and RG-351MP.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 RG-353M versus RG-353P is interesting because brand neighbor is the obvious angle.
 Compared with RG-353M, RG-353P makes the more obvious play for readers who care about brand neighbor.
 RG-353P is tracked around 140.0.
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
 RG-353M versus RG-503 is interesting because brand neighbor is the obvious angle.
-RG-503 sits close enough to RG-353M to make the comparison meaningful, but different enough to sharpen the buying decision.
+If RG-353M feels almost right but not quite, RG-503 is the sort of nearby detour that can completely change the shortlist.
 RG-503 is tracked around 140.0.
 RG-353M versus RG-351MP is interesting because brand neighbor is the obvious angle.
-If RG-353M feels almost right but not quite, RG-351MP is the sort of nearby detour that can completely change the shortlist.
+In practice, if RG-353M feels almost right but not quite, RG-351MP is the sort of nearby detour that can completely change the shortlist.
 RG-351MP is tracked around 147.0.
-In practice, its overall rating is ⭐️⭐️⭐️⭐️½.
+From another angle, its overall rating is ⭐️⭐️⭐️⭐️½.

 Final Verdict